How to Motivate Yourself: 11 Tips for Self Improvement

 • Improve physical and mental health, as well as sleep [18]

-There’s more than one way to foster an attitude of gratitude.
-Spend the first five minutes after you wake up going through all the things you feel grateful for.
+More than one way to foster an attitude of gratitude exists.
+Spend the first five minutes after you wake up going through everything you feel grateful for.
 Better yet, write them down in a gratitude journal.
 Is there someone in your life you’re particularly grateful for?
 Write them a letter expressing your thanks.

 9. Do some mood lifting.

-A good mood has been linked to increased productivity, and improvement in both quality and quantity of work [19, 20].
-This doesn’t mean that you have to be positive all the time—that’s not realistic.
+A good mood has been linked to increased productivity and improved quality and quantity of work [19, 20].
+This doesn’t mean you have to be positive all the time—that’s unrealistic.
 But if you’re feeling sluggish about working toward your goal, a quick mood lift could be enough to get you started.

 Need some ideas for how to boost your mood?
 You could try to: